 Philosophy and Goals

-During Bible times, these Bibles are read in the classrooms: Candle Bible for Toddlers by Juliet Juliet is the Bible Storybook we read in our Infant Toddler, Purple, and Green Rooms.
+During Bible times, these Bibles are read in the classrooms: Candle Bible for Toddlers by Juliet David is the Bible Storybook we read in our Infant Toddler, Purple, and Green Rooms.

 Jesus Calling by Sarah Young is the Bible Storybook we read in our Blue, Yellow, Orange, Red, KBK, and Discovery Room classrooms.